LT. COL. WILLIAM C. "DOC" STINSON

 "Doc" Stinson left Emory in 1946 to join the United States Army, but he would forever carry the brotherly nickname for the rest of his life.
 Stinson began his military career as a staff sergeant of the 19th Infantry Regiment for a short term until he decided to return to Emory.
 Still unsure of what he wanted to do with his life, Stinson couldn't get the military out of his system.
 He re-enlisted in 1948 and sought an appointment to the United States Military Academy.
 Stinson was assigned to the 1802nd Special Regiment, which was stationed at the Academy at West Point.

 Second Lieutenant William Clyde Stinson graduated with his class on June 2, 1953.
 Just hours after tossing his hat into the air, William married his sweetheart, Mildred Pierce, whose faith was just as strong as that of her husband.
-His first assignment took him to Fort Campbell, Kentucky as a member of the 11th Airborne Division.
+His first assignment took him to Fort Campbell, Kentucky, as a member of the 11th Airborne Division.
 From Fort Campbell, the Stinsons moved to Ulm, Germany.
-Stinson returned the United States for assignments at Fort Carson, Colorado with the 9th Infantry Division; at Fort Benning, Georgia with the Infantry Board; and Fort Leavenworth, Kansas with the Command and General Staff College.
+Stinson returned to the United States for assignments at Fort Carson, Colorado, with the 9th Infantry Division; at Fort Benning, Georgia, with the Infantry Board; and at Fort Leavenworth, Kansas, with the Command and General Staff College.
 Apart from his army life, Stinson was blessed with a fine family.
 He was a devoted husband to Mildred and a loving father to his three daughters, Dawn, Leigh, and Katherine.

 Comments